 Weather | News | Calendar | Contact Us | Translate

-We are committed to a respect for constitutional rights in the performance of our duties.
+The Manor Police Department is committed to a respect for constitutional rights in the performance of our duties.
 Our success is based on the respect we give to our communities, and the respect members of the community observe toward law enforcement.
 To this end, we shall exercise our sworn duties, responsibilities, and obligations in a manner that does not discriminate on the basis of race, sex, gender, sexual orientation, national origin, ethnicity, age, or religion.
 Respect for diversity and equitable enforcement of the law are essential to our mission.

 All enforcement actions shall be based on the standards of reasonable suspicion or probable cause as required by the Fourth Amendment to the U. S. Constitution and by statutory authority.
 In all enforcement decisions, officers shall be able to articulate specific facts, circumstances, and conclusions that support probable cause or reasonable suspicion for arrests, searches, seizures, and stops of individuals.
 Officers shall not stop, detain, arrest, search, or attempt to search anyone based solely upon the person's race, ethnic background, gender, sexual orientation, religion, economic status, age, cultural group, or any other identifiable group.

 All departmental orders are informed and guided by this commitment.
 No policy limits non-enforcement contacts between officers and the public.

 The purpose of our policy is to provide general guidance on removing the presence of bias in law enforcement actions, to identify key contexts in which bias may influence these actions, and emphasize the importance of the constitutional guidelines within which we operate.

 Racial profiling defined: A law-enforcement initiated action based on an individual’s race, ethnicity, or national origin rather than on the individual’s behavior or on information identifying the individual as having engaged in criminal activity.